Skip navigation links

 June 13, 2024

-Robert Alexander (Bob) Solo joined the faculty of the economics department in 1966, and he served until his retirement in 1987.
-Bob’s path to Michigan State was an unusual one.
-He earned an undergraduate degree in economics from Harvard in 1938, served in the Navy during World War II, studied with Lionel Robbins and the renowned philosopher Karl Popper at the London School of Economics, and wrote scripts for television dramas in the early 1950s.
-He received a Ph.D. in Economics from Cornell in 1952, and he held various teaching posts until the late 1950’s, when he left academe to work in economic development, first for the National Planning Association in Washington DC, then with FOMENTO in Puerto Rico and with Organization for Economic Cooperation and Development in France.
+Bob received an undergraduate degree in economics from Harvard in 1938, and then served in the Navy during World War II.
+Following the war, he studied with at the London School of Economics, and wrote scripts for television dramas in the early 1950s.
+He received a Ph.D. in Economics from Cornell University in 1952.
+After several teaching positions he left academe to work in economic development, first for the National Planning Association in Washington DC, then with FOMENTO in Puerto Rico and with the Organization for Economic Cooperation and Development in France.